Jennie (singer): Fashion

 In October, Jennie was named global ambassador for Chanel.
 She attended her first Chanel fashion show as a Korean representative during Paris Fashion Week.
 On September 23, 2021, Jennie became the face of Chanel's Coco Neige 2021-22 campaign with photos taken by Dutch photographers Inez and Vinoodh.
 In May 2023, Jennie made her Met Gala debut, dressed in the vintage Chanel's fall 1990 ready-to-wear collection dress.
 In January 2024, she starred in the Chanel Coco Crush ad campaign.
 In March 2025, Jennie became the face of the brand's Chanel 25 handbag campaign alongside English singer Dua Lipa.

 On May 18, 2021, Jennie became the face of Calvin Klein's Spring 2021 collection, Drop 02, a collaboration between Calvin Klein and Heron Preston.
 Her campaign images were shot by photographer Kim Hee June and directed by Qiu Bohan.
 On September 9, 2021, Jennie became a model for Calvin Klein's Fall 2021 campaign, called The Language of Calvin Klein, as part of the brand's #MyCalvins digital campaign.
 Her photos were shot by Hong Jang Hyun.
 On February 16, 2022, Jennie became the face of Calvin Klein's Spring 2022 Campaign.
 In May 2023, Jennie partnered with Calvin Klein for its first capsule collection.
 In December 2023, Jennie starred in Jacquemus' "Guirlande" holiday campaign.
 On June 10, 2024, she made her debut as a runway model by closing Jacquemus' 15th-anniversary show in Capri, Italy.
 In March 2024, Jennie fronted Maison Kitsuné's Spring 2024 campaign, titled "Baby Fox".

+In June 2024, Jennie was featured in the Adidas Originals by Edison Chen CLOT Gazelle campaign.
+In July 2025, she was featured in the Adidas Originals “Superstar: The Original” campaign.
+The campaign included a short film, Clocks: Adidas Superstar, directed by Thibaut Grevet and narrated by Samuel L. Jackson, also featuring Missy Elliott, Mark Gonzales, Anthony Edwards, GloRilla, Teezo Touchdown, and Gabbriette.